Ways to Say “You’re Welcome” in English

 Saying “Thank You” Back

-In some situations, you may feel that you should thank people back when they thank you for something.
+In some situations, someone thanks you for something, but you feel that you should thank them, too.
 Look at the following dialog:

-Marco invites Adele to a dinner party.
+Marco invites Adele to his birthday party.
 When Mary leaves, she thanks him.

 Adele: — Marco, thank you so much for having me.

 Marco: — Sure!
 Thank you for coming.
-Thanks for bringing that delicious dessert.
+Thanks for the lovely gift.

 Adele: — No problem.
-I’m glad you liked it.
+I hope you enjoy it.